DataDog/documentation/content/logs/processing.md

 {{< img src="logs/processing/attribute_post_remapping.png" alt="attribute post remapping " responsive="true" popup="true" style="width:40%;">}}

-Contraints on the tag and attribute name are explained in the [Tag Best Practice][6].
-Some additional constraints are applied as `:`, `/` or `,` are not allowed in the target tag or attribute name.
+Constraints on the tag/attribute name are explained in the [Tag Best Practice documentation][6].
+Some additional constraints are applied as `:`, `/` or `,` are not allowed in the target tag/attribute name.

 ### URL Parser